 Best Sauces for Fried Pickles

+To accompany your fried pickles and peppers, you want to serve one or two sauces.
+You want to make sauces that don’t overpower the flavor of your delicious snack.
 So, here are our top picks for sauces to pair with your fried pickles and peppers:

-- Sweet and Tangy.
-A little bit of Worcestershire, mustard, and honey.
+- Sweet and Tangy: A little bit of Worcestershire, mustard, and honey.

-- Buttermilk Ranch.
-A mix of mayo, chives, and garlic.
+- Buttermilk Ranch: A mix of mayo, chives, and garlic.

 For the recipe below, we used dill chip pickles, mild banana pepper rings, and hot banana pepper rings.
 However, any of our Mt.
 Olive pickles or peppers can be substituted into the recipe below.
 You never know what your preference is until you try, so experiment with different pickle and pepper combinations to see what makes your mouth water.